Helperbird/website/src/pages/features/specialised-dyslexic-fonts.md

 ---
 layout: templates/features_two.liquid
-title: Dyslexic fonts & specialised fonts extension
+title: Easily Change Fonts on Any Website with Our Dyslexic Friendly and Specialized Font Options
 description:
-  Change the font to any specialized web fonts for dyslexics and others.
-Convert the font on websites to use OpenDyslexic, Lexend and more, with Helperbird for Chrome, Firefox, Edge & iOS.
+  Easily change the font on any website or pdf with Helperbirds extension to dyslexia-friendly fonts (Lexend, OpenDyslexic) or one of 18 specialized font options.
+Perfect for those with dyslexia or individuals looking for a unique reading experience.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,